unicef/giga-meter-backend/README.md

   - /prisma: contains the prisma schema, service, and db migration files.

 ## Setup and installation
-Create a .env file in root folder and add below variables to run locally:
+Create a .env file in root folder and add below variables to run locally, please check .env.example file for reference:

 ```bash
 DATABASE_URL="database-url"